ksobrenat32/unam.fi.compilers.g5.01/lexer/presentation.md

 - **Punctuation**: Symbols that are used to separate or group expressions.
 - **Literals**: A sequence of characters that represent a value.
 - **Comments**: A sequence of characters that are not interpreted by the compiler.

+# Technologies

+For this project we used the following libraries:

+- re
+- unittest
+- streamlit
+- colecctions

+# Main functions

+The most important usde library is the re library which allow us to design patterns using regular expression and also search those patterns in a string.

+- .sub(): This function is for replacing the matches in a string of a given pattern with an specific string
+- .findall(): This function returns a list of strings of all the matched patterns inside a string
+- .replace(): Replaces all the matched string with anote string.

+# Internal work re

+This library works with patterns using a finite state machine, ensuring an liner complex time for the search, which is an optimal complexityl.

+For the work, the sre_parser.py file tokenizes all the regular expression, expanding all the special characters, sequences and symbols into a sre (simple regular expression).Then the sre_compile.py turns this sre expressions into bytecode and finally the _sre.c file implements the machine.

 # Order matters